almastabssam/DashboardDesignAssessment/README.md

 Assessment in react native app Android and iOS

 # Kown Parameters
-1- I try to spetrat ethe styles and from inline but some maybe some are left 2- I used the graph library to save time but we can make our custom graph as per design
+1- I try to sperate the styles and from inline but some maybe some are left.

+2- I used the graph library to save time but we can make our custom graph as per design

 # Important Notes

-1- I used the networking library and used my own wrapper to call the Rest APis 2- I used the one video data name Barbie in dash and detail screen. we can use all the array for all cards 3- We can also create a carosul of video card
+1- I used the networking library and used my own wrapper to call the Rest APis

+2- I used the one video data name Barbie in dash and detail screen. we can use all the array for all cards

-4-
+3- We can also create a carosul of video card

+4- I create the Common compoents

+5- I used the common compoents in different screens

 # Getting Started